Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Experiments

-\paragraph{Baselines:} We select recent and classic RS models as baselines and brief descriptions of them are listed as follows:
+We select recent and classic RS models as baselines and their brief descriptions are listed as follows:

 \textbf{MF-BPR} \cite{bpr}: Matrix Factorization is the most common collaborative filtering method.
-It factorizes the user-item interaction matrix into two low-rank feature matrices and make prediction according to them.
+It factorizes the user-item interaction matrix into two low-rank feature matrices and makes predictions according to them.
 In our experiment, we construct the BPR loss function as the optimization objective of the MF.

 \textbf{NeuMF} \cite{ncf}: The NeuMF is a combination of generalized matrix factorization (GMF) and MLP.
-Generally, among the user-item interactions, the GMF is utilized to model the linear relation, while the MLP is adopted to capture the non-linear information.
+Generally, among the user-item interactions, the GMF is utilized to model the linear relation, while the MLP is adopted to capture the nonlinear information.

-\textbf{HNAFM} \cite{hnafm}: The HNAFM is a HIN-based RS model.
+\textbf{HNAFM} \cite{hnafm}: The HNAFM is an HIN-based RS model.
 It extracts information from multiple meta-paths with the help of MLP, and a two-level attention mechanism is designed to merge the information.
-Finally, the FM is used to predict the score given the representations of user and item.
+Finally, the FM is used to predict the score given the representations of users and items.

-\textbf{HueRec} \cite{huerec}: The HueRec is also a HIN-based RS model.
-It utilizes the GMF to predict the users’ scores to items in each meta-path, and maps the representations of users, items and meta-paths into a unified latent space.
-Then it employs the attention mechanism to fuse the predicted scores in each meta-path into the final predicted score.
+\textbf{HueRec} \cite{huerec}: The HueRec is also an HIN-based RS model.
+It utilizes the GMF to predict the users’ scores for items in each meta-path and maps the user, item and meta-paths representations into a unified latent space.
+Then, it employs the attention mechanism to fuse the predicted scores in each meta-path into the final predicted score.

 \textbf{NeuACF} \cite{neuacf}: The NeuACF splits the auxiliary information into various aspects and extracts information from them by the MLP.
-The representations of users and items from all aspects are merged by the attention mechanism, and the predicted scores are calculated by the final merged embeddings of users and items.
+The user and item representations from all aspects are merged by the attention mechanism, and the predicted scores are calculated by the final merged user and item embeddings.

 To illustrate the importance of the GCN and interest compositions, we also introduce two variants of our model as follows: